-In our distribution tables, we assume that the worker bears the burden of both the employer and employee portions of payroll taxes.
+In our distribution tables, we assume that workers bear the burden of both the employer and employee portions of payroll taxes.
 This premise is widely accepted among economists.
 CBO, JCT, and Treasury all make the same assumption for their distributional analyses.

 C. Assigning Corporate Tax Burden to Individuals

 Although firms pay the corporate income tax, the economic incidence of the tax falls on individuals.
-TPC’s tax model therefore distributes the burden of the tax to individuals.
+TPC’s tax model therefore distributes the corporate income tax burden to individuals.
 The incidence of the corporate tax, however, is an unsettled theoretical issue.
 The tax could be borne by the owners of corporate stock, or passed on in part to labor in the form of lower real wages, to consumers in the form of higher prices, or to the owners of some or all capital in the form of lower real rates of return.

-In September 2012, we updated the assumptions we use to distribute the corporate income tax: we now estimate that 60 percent is borne by shareholders, 20 percent by all capital owners, and 20 percent by labor.
+In September 2012, we updated the assumptions used to distribute the corporate income tax: we now estimate that 60 percent is borne by shareholders, 20 percent by all capital owners, and 20 percent by labor.
+(Previously, we assumed that the entire burden fell on all owners of capital.)
 Based on our review of research on the issue, we do not assign any of the burden to consumers.
-Previously, we assumed that the entire burden fell on all owners of capital.
 Our current assumptions are similar to those now made by CBO, Treasury, and JCT.

 We rely on CBO for our projections of baseline corporate tax liability and, when available, on JCT estimates of changes in corporate tax liability that would result from tax proposals.